cettia/cettia.github.io/guides/cettia-tutorial.md

 import io.cettia.transport.websocket.WebSocketTransportServer;
 ```

-Replace the Asity part in the `CettiaConfigListener#contextInitialized` method with the following Cettia part.
+Replace the Asity part in the `CettiaInitializer#contextInitialized` method with the following Cettia part.

 ```java
 // Cettia part